avlindork/repo1/README.md

 # repo1
-this repo contains c program file
+This repo contains c program file to Calculate and Insert